ritsat/YAML_schema_validation/README.md

 This project covers how to validate YAML document using schema.
 It covers,
 1) Java library details
-2) Defining JSON Schema for YAML Validation:
+2) Define JSON Schema for YAML Validation
 3) Load YAML document
 4) Parse YAML document using SnakeYAML
 5) Convert YAML object to JSON